-The Word: Hip soul jazz (jazz funk/funk jazz/acid jazz), oddballs, rare grooves, small presses, top imports, ethnic/foreign influences, classics, Blue Note, Prestige.
+There is some better, classic straight jazz, and a lot more is hip soul jazz (jazz funk/funk jazz/acid jazz), with plenty of oddballs, rare grooves, top imports, ethnic/foreign influences, and of course Blue Note and Prestige.
 All just waiting for you to notice.
-There's also plenty of jazz (hybrids) on most other pages.

-Images: may not be the exact copy listed/purchased (but usually is)
+Images: accurately represent items but are not always the exact copy listed/purchased

 Allegro Jazz Group dir. by Nikolai Levinovsky: Contrasts; [Russian label] C-60-14003-4; 1980; Soviet import E/E+ S $100 -- Soviet jazz 1st LP by acclaimed all-star group (finally recorded 32 years after its inception as a Coltrane modal-jazz interpreter of Russian folk songs), w/synthesizer and funky percussion; made in USSR by trusty Communist jazzbos (you always knew those right-wing rumors were true); groovy colorful jacket w/helpful demystifying liner notes in English and Russian; great stuff and way hipper relic of the USSR than some nasty chunk of E. German wall!

 Johnny Almond [Music Machine]: Hollywood Blues; London/Deram DES-18037; 1970; V+/E- S $25 -- soul jazz; scarce, import-label-only (Deram) release of a West Coast (Hollywood) killer w/all stars Charles Kynard, Curis Amy, Joe Pass, Earl Palmer, Hadley Caliman, Vi Redd, Leonard Feather..; It's the Water, Funkville USA, Agadir Sunset, Blues for Helen, Hot Rod, Slipping Easy, Kwei Ying Fu, Perdido